laravel/docs/events.md

 <a name="defining-event-listeners"></a>
 ## Defining Event Listeners

 Next, let's take a look at the listener for our example event.
-Event listeners receive the event in their `handle` method.
+Event listeners receive the event instance in their `handle` method.
 The `event:generate` command will automatically import the proper event class and type-hint the event on the `handle` method.
 Within the `handle` method, you may perform any logic necessary to respond to the event.

 	<?php namespace App\Listeners;